topazhill/Rendering-Engine/README.md

 Issues:
 - Splitting faces into triangles to be drawn currently results in the faces not being fully covered
 - This is because the triangulation algorithm does not work as it should - looking into this

+  Timeline of Files:
+  - Engine (new clipping): original upload to Github, implemented clipping
+  - Engine (polygons): changed faces to not randomly change colour every frame (was very annoying), added extraction of planes and lines from points given for a cuboid
+  - Engine (Draw Order): CURRENT MOST UPDATED FILE!
+Fixed clipping algorithm to actually work, experimented with triangulation of faces, streamlined processing of points and removed drawing of lines since they are drawn using polygons anyway